dYalib/snips-docker/README.md

 ```

 ### Usage ###
-- Keep in mind, access rights are system depend!
+- Keep in mind, access rights are system depended!
 Make sure that you and the docker daemon are granted to access (RW) the folder with the persistent snips data.
-In the following, I assume that the full access rights exist
+In the following, I assume that the full access rights exist.
 - On Docker Host, create a folder where the snips persistent data (assistant, config, logs) should be. <br>
 e.g. `mkdir /home/user/snips`
 - Create your assistant at https://console.snips.ai
 - Download your assistant
 - Unzip your new assistant in the folder that you have been created <br>
 e.g. `unzip assistant_proj_Xr3k725M86V1 -d /home/user/snips`
-- copy your snips.toml configuration file (or the default one from cloned git repo) to the folder, that you habe been created.
+- copy your snips.toml configuration file (or the default one from cloned git repo) to the folder, that you have been created.
 - start the container
   - `<container name>` Choose a name for the container
   - `<log path>` <b>optionally</b>, path on docker host where the snips logs will be stored
   - `<path to snips.toml>` Path to your snips.toml file
   - `<path to snips assistant>` Path to your assistant
   - `<image-name>` Name of the docker image that you have create with docker build
   - `ENABLE_MQTT=<yes/no>` `yes (or not set)` = start a mqtt serve inside the conatiner. `no` = you have to set up a separate mqtt server
   - `ENABLE_HOTWORD_SERVICE=<yes/no>` `yes (or not set)` = start the hotword recognition service (required for satellite configuration methode A). `no` = no hotword recognition (make sense for satellite configuration methode B)

 ```
 docker run --name <container name> \